 Methodology

 The panel working group (PWG) involved in the development of the current guidelines was composed of members of three societies: EuSEN, EFLM and EUSEM.
 A parallel external review group (ERG), based on the same multiprofessional criteria, was created to carry out an external review of the first draft of the guidelines.
 Patient representatives from two international patient’s organisations were also included in the external review process in order to improve the patients’ values incorporated in the recommendation strength [25].
 None of the contributors to the PWG or ERG declared any conflicts of interest.
-(See Annex sectionAnnex section g (COI)).
+(See Annex section g (COI)).

 General methodology